Annual Exhibitor List

 Anna and Elena Balbusso Twins

-Balbusso Twins are internationally recognized award winning artists team who work has been published by major international publishers and companies through out the world on various media types including The New York Times, The New Yorker, Reader's Digest Magazine.
+Balbusso Twins are internationally recognized award winning Italian artists team.
+Their work has been published by major international publishers and companies through out the world.
+The Norman Rockwell Museum has included Balbusso Twins among the illustrators of The Decade 2010-present on illustrationhistory.org.
 They have illustrated over 40 books.
-They gained over 60 international recognition including: three Gold Medals and the Stevan Dohanos Award of the Society of Illustrators New York.
+They gained over 70 international recognition including: three Gold Medals and the Stevan Dohanos Award of the Society of Illustrators New York.

 Lauren Simkin Berke

-Marc Burckhardt's paintings have been commissioned by TIME, Rolling Stone, Atlantic Monthly, the New York Times, Porsche, DirecTV, Random House, and Pentagram Design.
-A past President of the Illustration Conference, his work has won numerous awards including Gold & Silver Medals from the Society of Illustrators and Cannes Lion.
-Marc was named Texas State Artist in 2010 by the Texas Legislature and the Texas Commission on the Arts, and he is a recipient of the prestigious Hamilton King Award.
+Marc Burckhardt's paintings have been commissioned by Gucci, Porsche, TIME, Rolling Stone, the New York Times, and Pentagram Design among others.
+His work has won numerous awards, including Gold & Silver Medals from the Society of Illustrators and Cannes Lion, as well as a Grammy.
+He was named Texas State Artist by the Texas Legislature and the Texas Commission on the Arts, and is a recipient of the prestigious Hamilton King Award.

 Casey Burns' work has appeared on record covers for Kurt Vile, Sonic Youth and Modest Mouse; band merchandise for Spoon; exclusive Nike merchandise; beer labels for Deschutes Brewery; ad campaigns for Three Barrels Brandy; murals in Bunk locations in Portland and New York City; and hundreds of silkscreened posters for legendary Carrboro, North Carolina, music venue Cat's Cradle.
 He is the art director for award-winning music/lit mag Radio Silence and is an art director at Grey in New York City.